la2050/archive/_projects/2016/foster-youth-and-families-joining-voices-for-change.md

   foundation of our work.
 By building on this foundation to create a massive grassroots movement for change, we can make LA County a model of how to transform our country’s child welfare system.
+Please explain how you will define and measure success for your project.​: >- Success will be measured by meeting our goals for Leadership Corps recruitment and engagement.
+In addition, success will be measured by the extent to which the Leadership Corps is able to contribute toward the implementation of policy reforms.
+For example, the LA County Blue Ribbon Commission on Child Protection recommended many areas of reform, but currently there is no sustained outside pressure to push for implementation of those reforms.
+Homelessness is a big issue for foster youth, and NFYI is bringing their voices to the Los Angeles City Council to make sure they include foster youth in their plans to address homelessness in LA.
+On the State level, several positive policies have been signed by Governor Brown, but have not been implemented.
+NFYI organizers and activists will organize campaigns in Los Angeles County to push for implementation of a variety of positive policies that are already on the books.
+Additional funds will also enable NFYI to establish a consulting contract to track project progress and assess overall program effectiveness.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - 'Staff '
+  - Publicity/awareness
+  - 'Community outreach '
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/foster-youth-and-families-joining-voices-for-change/skild-prod.s3.amazonaws.com/myla2050/images/custom540/6395409023741-team88.jpg
 organization_name: National Foster Youth Institute